-- Are there any brochures or other printed material that I can take home with me?
-What websites do you recommend visiting?
+- Are there any brochures or other printed material that I can have?
+What websites do you recommend?

 What to expect from your doctor

-- Does your baby ever appear blue?
+- Does your baby ever look blue or gray?

-- How long are feeding times, or how much does your baby drink?
+- How much does your baby drink?

 - How does your baby respond to touch?